gutucristian/gutucristian.github.io/_posts/2021-07-19-Algorithms-And-Data-Structures.md

 1. **Optimal substructure**
 2. **Overlapping sub-problems**

-**Optimal substructure** means that the solution to an *optimization problem* can be obtained optimally by breaking it into sub-problems and then recursively finding the optimal solutions to those sub-problems.
-Such optimal substructures are usually described by means of **recursion**.
+**Optimal substructure** means that the solution to an *optimization problem* can be obtained optimally by breaking it into sub-problems and then recursively finding the optimal solutions to those sub-problems

-**Overlapping sub-problems** means that the recursive algorithm solving the problem should solve the same sub-problems over and over, rather than generating new sub-problems.
+**Overlapping sub-problems** means that the recursive algorithm solving the problem should solve the same sub-problems over and over, rather than generating new sub-problems

 Many dynamic programming problems can be solved using the following sequence: